 Horry County, as a recipient of HUD funding, makes significant efforts to comply with the Section 3 regulation.
 Horry County incorporates Section 3 compliance language into all of its subrecipient agreements.
-In the 2022-2023 program year, Horry County funded a vocational skills development program in partnership with Horry Georgetown Technical College through the use of American Rescue Plan funding.
+In the 2023-2024 program year, Horry County continued implementation of a vocational skills development program in partnership with Horry Georgetown Technical College through the use of American Rescue Plan funding.
 The program provides targeted educational opportunities for low income citizens with an emphasis on serving several local LMI areas.
 Additionally, Horry County is utilizing CDBG-CV funding to assist small and disadvantaged business enterprises with business development classes.
-Horry County also coordinated with the Housing Authority of Myrtle Beach to update its listing of Section 3 residents seeking employment.
-This list was made available to bidders submitting bids for Section 3 applicable projects.
+Horry County continues to coordinate with the Housing Authority of Myrtle Beach to maintain an updated listing of Section 3 residents seeking employment.
+This list is made available to bidders submitting bids for Section 3 applicable projects.
 Of note, Horry County seeks to include Section 3 businesses in its rehabilitation and infrastructure projects.
 Horry County uses an Invitation for Bids system to procure contractors for its construction projects.
 Bid advertisements are placed on South Carolina Business Opportunities (SCBO) and Construction Journal to maximize exposure to potential Section 3 contractors.
-Although no Section 3 contractors were identified and selected during the 2022-2023 Program Year, Horry County continues to encourage Section 3 businesses to bid on projects.
+Although no Section 3 contractors were identified and selected during the 2023-2024 Program Year, Horry County continues to encourage Section 3 businesses to bid on projects.
 No Section 3 businesses are currently registered within HUD's search utility within Horry County, Georgetown County, or Williamsburg County, which presents a barrier to identification of potential contractors.